georchestra/mapstore2-cadastrapp/README.md

 - In order to keep your changes as much self contained as possible we suggest to put all your code (and assets) in `js/extension/`.
 (Put css in `js/extension/assets/`, etc...)
 - Use the `@mapstore` alias to refer to MapStore components.
 This helps your code to be compatible with future enhancements when mapstore will be published as a separated package, that can be shared
+- Ensure that whenever the custom theme [variables](https://github.com/georchestra/mapstore2-georchestra/blob/master/themes/default/variables.less) for the geOrchestra app are modified, the `--ms-primary` variable is updated accordingly

 ## Developing your own extension starting from this repo